 Habitat: The plant grows from a rhizomatous crown, with many fine roots in the top soil and several deep roots; it spreads vegetatively by these horizontal rhizomes.
 The plant is moderately shade tolerant and prefers open wood, rocky ridges and openings in conifer forests, tolerates many soil types and has good drought tolerance.
 It is primarily a plant of the boreal forests.
 There is a lot of variation in the species in particular in the amount of hair, glandularity and fruit shape; also a number of roses that were once classed as separate varieties of this species and several other species have been consolidated into this species.

 Names: The genus Rosa, is the Latin for 'rose'.
 The species name, acicularis, is from the Latin and means needle-like, referring to all the prickles.
 The author name for the plant classification - 'Lindl.' refers to John Lindley FRS, English (1799-1865) English botanist who authored or co-authored a number of articles and books on plants, some with his own colored engravings; he was particularly interested in roses and orchids, an active member of the Royal Horticultural Society and a University professor.
 He published A Botanical History of Roses which described 76 species.

 Comparisons: See this comparison chart of the six species of wild rose in the Garden.

-Above: Flowers appear on last years side branches, and usually as solitary flowers not clusters.
+Above: Flowers appear on last years short side branches, and usually as solitary flowers not clusters.

 Below: A pink flower typical of Prickly Rose which has numerous stamens with yellow anthers and a central column of greenish-yellow pistils.